Sharma676/project/README.md

 # project
-this is my first repository
+this is my first my repository. author-priya